Crystalwarrior/KFO-Server/README.md

 * **party_invite** "ID"
     - Invites a player in the same area to your party.
 * **party_join** "party ID"
-    - Joins a party you were invited to.
+    - Makes you join a party you were invited to.
 * **party_kick** "ID"
     - Kicks a player off your party.
 * **party_lead**